Structure of the Book

-- Egyptian backrgound – Several aspects of the Exodus narrative allude to Egyptian culture, beliefs or practices and might be seen as a reaction against these.
-See, for example, how the phrases "mighty arm" and "כבד לב", and the choice of plagues might all come to mock Paroh and the Egyptian gods in Egyptian Background and the Exodus Narrative
+- Egyptian background – Several aspects of the Exodus narrative allude to Egyptian culture, beliefs, or practices and might be seen as a reaction against them.
+See Egyptian Background and the Exodus Narrative for how the phrases "יָד חֲזָקָה" and "כָּבֵד לֵב" as well as the choice of plagues might all be intended to mock Paroh and the Egyptian gods.

 - Hero legends – Numerous legends from both the ancient and classical periods share the motif of a hero being abandoned at birth, recalling the story of Moshe's infancy.
 The Mesopotamian legend of Sargon is perhaps one of the closest parallels.
 What does a comparison of the two stories reveal about how the Torah views its leaders and what prerequisites it requires of them?
 See Moshe's Birth and the Legend of Sargon.

 - Law codes – How does the Torah's legal system compare to other ancient near eastern law codes?
 Where do they overlap; where does Torah pave a new path?
 Most importantly, what might a comparison reveal about the different underlying values and principles of the cultures, and their different conceptions of justice and punishment?
 See The Torah and Ancient Near Eastern Law Codes for more.